rpriven/western-occult-magick/README.md

 7/8 - Here is the updated version of my Numerology script (numerology.py).
 I managed to cut the code from over 300 lines down to around 150 lines of code.
 There are a few things I still plan on streamlining and cleaning up such as the functions.
 I'm happy with how elegant the calculations turned out after trying it many different ways and learning a lot.
 I still need to add descriptions for all the numbers, coming soon.

+7/10 - Typed up some of the Numerology meanings, I am mostly done with the general meanings.
+I'm going to have to summarize some things so it doesn't become
+      too much information.
+It should be enough information to get the point across but not too much to confuse the person looking for answers about their inner self.

 Stay tuned, I'm looking forward to working on this more.

 Thank you!